ewaldmire/ascender/docs/task_manager_system.md

 `schedule()` is triggered via both mechanisms because of the following properties:
 1. It reduces the time from launch to running, resulting a better user experience.
-2. It is a fail-safe in case we miss code-paths, in the present and future, that change the scheduling considerations for which we should call `schedule()` (_i.e._, adding new nodes to Ascender changes the capacity, obscure job error handling that fails a job).
+2. It is a fail-safe in case we miss code-paths, in the present and future, that change the scheduling considerations for which we should call `schedule()` (_i.e._, adding new nodes to climber changes the capacity, obscure job error handling that fails a job).

 Empirically, the periodic task manager has been effective in the past and will continue to be relied upon with the added event-triggered `schedule()`.